Find the Best Sump Pump Installation Services Near You

 How long does it take to install a sump pump?

-A typical sump pump installation usually takes [Time Range], depending on the complexity of the job .
+A typical sump pump installation can take [Time Range], depending on the specifics of your installation.
 If a new sump basin needs to be installed, the process may take longer.

 What are the different types of sump pumps?

-• Pedestal Sump Pumps: These pumps have the motor mounted above the sump basin , with a pipe extending down into the water.
+• Pedestal Sump Pumps: These pumps have the motor sitting on a pedestal above the water, with a pipe extending down into the water.
 They are generally less expensive than submersible pumps, but can be noisier.

 Do I need a sump pump?